theorlbooth/Find-A-Pint/README.md

 * ***Chat***
 For a future feature we would like to include a chat functionality for friends on the site.
 Allowing users to send different pubs that they would like to visit/meet at.

 To do this we would use websockets to create a real time chat between two users.
-We can create a friendship id for each unique pair and then create the chat rooms based on that ID.
+We can create a friendship ID for each unique pair and then create the chat rooms based on that ID.

 * ***Directions***
 A smaller feature we would look to add is directions.
 As we already have the users location and the location of the targeted pub it would be fairly easy to implement.